Leicester fined for salary cap overspend

 Last updated on .From the section Rugby Union

-Leicester Tigers have been fined almost £310,000 for non-compliance with salary cap regulations over four seasons, Premiership Rugby has announced.
+Leicester Tigers have been fined almost £310,000 for non-compliance with salary cap regulations, Premiership Rugby has announced.

 Following an investigation, it was shown that Tigers had failed to disclose payments to image rights companies of the players.